-Buyers and Sellers are advised to read carefully the following Conditions of Business, including the explanations of cataloguing practice, that contain exclusively the terms under which Rowley’s Fine Art Auctioneers and Valuers Limited conduct their sales and handle their related matters.
+Buyers and Sellers are advised to read carefully the following Conditions of Business, including the explanations of cataloguing practice, that contain exclusively the terms under which Rowley Fine Art Auctioneers and Valuers Limited “Rowley’s” conduct their sales and handle their related matters.

 Rowley’s act only as agent for the Seller and makes no representation and gives no warranty as to the authenticity, merchantability or otherwise of any Lot.

-- Rowley’s has sole discretion to decide whether a bid has been made, whether there has been a dispute as to the bidding and to settle any dispute.
+B. Rowley’s has sole discretion to decide whether a bid has been made, where there has been a dispute as to the bidding and to settle any dispute.

-- Every bidder shall, if requited by Rowley’s complete a registration form and furnish Rowley’s with suitable references before bidding at the auction.
+C. Every bidder shall, if required by Rowley’s, complete a registration form and furnish Rowley’s with suitable references before bidding at the auction.

-The Buyer of any Lot shall pay Rowley’s a premium equal to 21.00 per cent of the hammer price inclusive of VAT at the standard rate.
+The Buyer of any Lot shall pay Rowley’s a premium equal to 21.5 per cent of the hammer price plus VAT at the standard rate for any item purchased at Auction.
 The Buyer acknowledges that Rowley’s may also receive commission from the Seller.
 The Buyer shall not make any deduction in respect of the Purchase Price, nor sell, transfer or otherwise contract to dispose of any Lot prior to payment of the Purchase Price.

 Methods of Payment:

 ii.
 Cheques in Sterling supported by suitable cheque card or UK bankers draft in Sterling made payable to “Rowley’s”.
 Cheques drawn on a foreign bank attract a transaction charge.